 Our volunteers are supported, appreciated and valued, and they volunteer in many different volunteer positions.

-All volunteers must undergo a Police Records Check and, if applicable to their role, a Working With Children Check – both at no cost to the volunteer.
+All volunteers must provide proof of vaccination status, undergo a Police Records Check, and, if applicable to their role, a Working With Children Check.

 New volunteers attend an induction session and receive orientation, pre-requisite training sessions where required for the volunteer role, and are fully supported to ensure that their volunteering experience at Central Highlands Rural Health is enjoyable and rewarding.